docarray/docarray/docs/changelog/index.md

 This chapter only tracks the most important breaking changes and explain the rationale behind them.

+## 0.11.0: change DocumentArrayInMemory's container to list

+Previously, DA's backend in Dict.
+The change affects at very low-level.
+It is breaking.

 ## 0.10.0: add high-level dataclass API to Document